magento/magento2-samples/sample-module-command/README.md

     cp -R <magento2-samples clone dir>/sample-module-command/* <your Magento install dir>/app/code/Magento/CommandExample

 ### Update the Magento database and schema
-If you haven't installed the Magento application yet, install it now.
-After it's installed, run the following command:
+If you added the module to an existing Magento installation, run the following command:

     php <your Magento install dir>/bin/magento setup:upgrade

-Clean the cache and compiled code directories:

-    cd <your Magento install dir>/var
-    rm -rf cache/* page_cache/* di/* generation/*

 ### Verify the module is installed
 Enter the following command: